jfordnull/Fibonacci-Heap-Graph-Algorithms/README.md

 ### Graph Representation

 My graphs are implemented as an adjacency list.
 Each vertex corresponds with an index in an array where a singly-linked list stores its incident edges.
+To ensure the graph is undirected, I add an edge as a pair of edges flowing in both directions.
 If you're unfamiliar with data structures for graphs, you can read about the difference between an adjacency list and an adjacency matrix [here](https://www.geeksforgeeks.org/comparison-between-adjacency-list-and-adjacency-matrix-representation-of-graph/).

+### Random Graph Generation

+My approach to the generation of random weighted, connected, undirected graphs resembles the Barabási-Albert model, though I was unaware of this when I wrote the code.
+As I build the graph, I ensure connectivity by selecting a destination for the edge to be added from the set of vertices I've visited.
+This has the same side effect as the Barabási-Albert model: scale-free networks.
+The distribution of edges favors hubs at the start of the graph and grows sparser as we fan out.